 ADMISSION INFORMATION FOR LPN TO RN APPLICANTS

 Helene Fuld College of Nursing accepts applications on a rolling admissions basis; which means you can apply all year round.
-Applications can be obtained by calling 212-616-7282.
-You can also download the application from this Website.
+You can download the application from this Website.
 Early application is encouraged because of pre-entrance testing and delays often encountered in obtaining transcripts.
 Additional information can be obtained by calling the Office of Student Services at 212-616-7268.

 - United States high school diploma or equivalency.

 - United States citizen or eligible non-citizen.